tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   <figcaption>Green channel (right).</figcaption>
 </figure>

 The green channel confirms the prominence of green in the awning.
-The sign, however, has very little green -- or blue.
-You can add a `set()` line for blue if you wish to confirm this.
-Any area that is grey, white, or black, will possess equal quantities of red, green, and blue.
+The sign, however, has very little green -- or blue, for that matter.
+You can try a `set()` line for blue if you wish to confirm this.
+Any area in the original image that is grey, white, or black, will possess equal quantities of red, green, and blue.

-To covert the image to greyscale, rather than greyscale representations of each channel, we average out the three values.
+To convert the image to greyscale, rather than greyscale representations of each channel, average out the three values.

 {% highlight py %}
 ...